jkdipeppe/account-api/data-api/README.md

 API Endpoints:
 **Find users**
+  * will show all users
+    /api/v1/users

-  /api/v1/users will show all users /api/v1/users/email/:email will search all users and return only a user with the given email
+  * will search all users and return only a user with the given email /api/v1/users/email/:email

 **Find Accounts**
-  /accounts/email/:email  will search all users and return the accounts of user with a given email
+  * will search all users and return the accounts of user with a given email /api/v1/accounts/email/:email

 **Find Bills**
+  * this will return only the bills for a user with the given email /api/v1/bills/email/:email

-  /api/v1/bills?status=unpaid this will return all unpaid bills /api/v1/bills?status=paid this will return all paid bills
+  * this will return all unpaid bills for a specific user with the given email /api/v1/bills/unpaid/:email

-  /api/v1/bills/email/:email this will return only the bills for a user with the given email /api/v1/bills/unpaid/:email this will return all unpaid bills for a specific user with the given email /api/v1/bills/paid/:email this will return all paid bills for a specific user with the given email
+  * this will return all paid bills for a specific user with the given email /api/v1/bills/paid/:email

+  * this will return the total paid and total unpaid charges associated with a given email as well as the number of 'paid' pay periods
+    /api/v1/bills/totalcharges/:email

+  * this will return the average usage for a user with the given email /api/v1/bills/averageusage/:email

+  * this will return the average charges, number of charges (pay periods) and sum of charges for a user with the given email /api/v1/bills/averagecharges/:email